Skip to content

 async function selectTools(task: string): Promise<Tool[]> {

-// Use LLM to select relevant tools
+// Use model to select relevant tools

-const selection = await llm.invoke(
+const selection = await model.invoke(

 `Which tools are needed for: ${task}?\nAvailable: ${registry.getAll().map(t => t.metadata.name).join(', ')}`